shahinmg/x_array_nc_tutorial/README.md

 ```
 and open the `xarray_ku_glaciology_tutorial.ipynb` notebook

 The precipitatin data is not included with this repo because the file size is too large.
-If you would like to use this data in the repo floow the instructions below
+If you would like to use this data in the repo please follow the instructions below
 ## precipitation data

 The precipitation data used in `xarray_ku_glaciology_tutorial.ipynb` is 8.2 gb.
 If you want to work with this data please download it [here](https://drive.google.com/file/d/1X7kWek8digimbxoMqxY8RtWgMR2ouLt-/view?usp=sharing)
-and download it in the `precip_nc` directory.
+and save it in the `precip_nc` directory.